dogsbodytech/dbt-lambda-functions/README.md

 ## To Do
-- Get .github/workflows/main.yml building (and deploying) separate functions when updated
-  - Remember to use the branch name as part of the function name
 - Re-write includes/Pushover.py for urllib3
-- It would be great if we could store and control the individual Lambda functions in AWS. e.g.
-  - Allow us to control what runtime is used from this repo
+- Write func_Sirportly_Pushover :-p
+- GitHub Actions (.github/workflows/main.yml)
+  - Include the includes dir in the zip
-  - Create the Lambda function in AWS if it doesn't exist
+  - Somehow pull the Lambda Runtime from the repo (and update it if it changes)
+  - Iterate over all folders as opposed to using the matrix function
   - Connect the Lambda function to the API Gateway if not connected
   - It would be great if we just deployed the functions that were updated (or all if the `includes` are)